BTI-US/Lotso-Twitter-Auth/README.md

 # Twitter OAuth Docker Project

 ## Overview
-This project implements a serverless function to authenticate Twitter users via OAuth and check their tweets for specific content.
-It uses Docker to containerize the application, ensuring a consistent environment for development, testing, and deployment.
+This project implements a serverless function hosted within a Docker container to facilitate the OAuth authentication of Twitter users and enable interaction with Twitter's API directly from the frontend.
+The application allows users not only to check their tweets but also to engage with them by performing actions such as retweeting, liking, and sharing directly through the application.

 ## Features
 - OAuth authentication with Twitter.